MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 SharePoint Server Subscription Edition also supports rotational signing certificates scenario for `id_token` validation. `ImportTrustCertificate` parameter of `New-SPTrustedIdentityTokenIssuer` is updated to support a list of certificate objects.

-### People picker PowerShell cmdlet improvement for trusted authentication method
+### People Picker PowerShell cmdlet improvement for trusted authentication method
 <a name="people"> </a>

-In SharePoint Server Subscription Edition people picker is enhanced to search and pick user in UPA to help you avoid creating a customized claim provider.
+In SharePoint Server Subscription Edition, People Picker is enhanced to search and pick user in User Profile Application (UPA) to help you avoid creating a customized claim provider.
 With the improved PowerShell cmdlet, you can easily reconfigure `SPTrustedIdentityTokenIssuer` and `UPABackedClaimProvider`.

 ### Improved Integrated Windows authentication over TLS
 <a name="IIW"> </a>

 Internet Information Services (IIS) 10 advertises support for HTTP/2 during TLS negotiation, letting you know that you can use HTTP/2 once the Transport Layer Security (TLS) connection is complete.
 However, HTTP/2 and above are not compatible with Integrated Windows authentication protocols such as Negotiate (Kerberos) and New Technology LAN Manager (NTLM).

 If a server detects that a client is attempting to perform Kerberos or NTLM authentication over an HTTP/2 or HTTP/3 connection, it will notify the client to downgrade the connection to HTTP/1.1 and restart the attempt.
 This results in extra round trips between the client and the server during authentication, which increases latency.
-Even worse, some web browsers do not handle this notification well.
+Some web browsers do not handle this notification well.
 Chromium-based web browsers such as **new** Edge and Chrome will show a connection error message to the end user for a few seconds before retrying the authentication over HTTP/1.1.

-SharePoint Server Subscription Edition will avoid this increased latency and connection error messages described above by disabling HTTP/2 and QUIC (Quick UDP Internet Connections) in SharePoint IIS web sites when Negotiate (Kerberos) or NTLM are enabled.
+SharePoint Server Subscription Edition helps avoid the increased latency and connection error messages described earlier by disabling HTTP/2 and Quick UDP Internet Connections (QUIC) in SharePoint IIS web sites when Negotiate (Kerberos) or NTLM are enabled.
 HTTP/2 and QUIC will continue to be available on SharePoint IIS web sites that aren't configured to use Negotiate (Kerberos) or NTLM.

 ### Windows Server 2022
 <a name="server"> </a>